 Students may also participate in Vocational Education and Training Program (VET) offered at the College within Film and Media and Aquaculture (Science) in partnership with TAFE.

 For more information regarding tertiary study in South Australia, please visit:

 International students usually arrange their own accommodation, however, assistance may be provided as needed.

-Saint Ignatius’ College will be bound by the provisions of the Education Services for International Students (ESOS) Act 2000 and the National Code, 2007.
+Saint Ignatius’ College will be bound by the provisions of the Education Services for International Students (ESOS) Act 2000 and the National Code, of Practice for Providers of Education and Training to Overseas Students 2018.

-The National Code of Practice for Registration Authorities and Providers of Education and Training to International Students (The National Code) provides nationally consistent standards for the conduct of registered providers and the registration of their courses.
+The National Code provides nationally consistent standards for the conduct of registered providers and the registration of their courses.
 These standards set our specifications and procedures to ensure that providers of education and training courses can clearly understand and comply with their obligations under The National Code.